Recovering from Erectile Dysfunction

 Sometimes during sex there is a discrepancy between solo performance and that with a partner, where erections are possible until there is another actual person involved.
 This is often referred to by the term performance anxiety, but is not about performance at all.
 A man may be perfectly confident going in to an encounter and still meet boner failure.
 The same thing occurs with women but because they have no obvious biological mechanism required for the successful completion of sexual intercourse their performance anxiety is not readily noticeable but does still occur and is characterized by a reduction in feelings of arousal or reduced or eliminated sexual pleasure when sex is engaged.
 This so called performance anxiety happens because in a reduced state of health the physical body is more susceptible to the effects of stress hormones.
 As soon as another person enters the picture, or physical activity is engaged, anxiety or even normal excitement and physical activity in the metabolically compromised individual releases stress hormones which are meant to improve physical endurance but in the metabolically ill person have an outsized action on the body which knocks out testosterone and stamina by reducing blood volume as water from the blood plasma, which is already reduced in such states, is caused to escape into surrounding body tissues in preparation for increased physical exertion, but this drop in blood pressure from already insufficient blood volume means neither is sufficient to thus sustain erection or arousal which is entirely facilitated through blood pressure (this is true for women as well), and so erections which start well will quickly deflate or fail to maintain for sufficient amounts of time.
 Improving the metabolic rate overall as discussed throughout my book will reduce susceptibility to these hormones and improve the ability to maintain blood volume, but certain nutrients like boron, sodium, and calcium (and so vitamin D) help maintain blood pressure, as well as the consumption of adequate carbohydrates and calories.
 This failure in blood volume is also profoundly promoted by bad fats in the diet or which are released from tissue storage by stress hormones, as these fats amplify the stress response, which is another reason why these fats are so harmful not only to erectile function but also long term health.
 A diet which avoids bad fats is the first step in restoring erectile ability, and stable fatty acids such as the type which are in butter and coconut oil help promote physical performance, but since most bodies already contain some bad fats (and our body can also synthesize them) therapies in my book are extremely helpful for restoring long term status of blood pressure and volume and thus erectile ability.
 The chapter on GABA therapy goes into great detail on the intricacies of blood pressure and blood volume and ways to promote both, which even includes the use of things like progesterone to sustain healthy blood volume and thus facilitate robust and youthful arousal quality and endurance and avoid conditions like so-called performance anxiety.

 More than carbon dioxide levels, the largest problem of erectile dysfunction is, obviously, a deficit of testosterone.
-Deficits in testosterone are easily caused by nutritional or caloric insufficiency, because many nutrients like zinc, vitamin A, and even sunlight are required for testosterone production.
+Deficits in testosterone are easily caused by nutritional or caloric insufficiency, because many nutrients are required for testosterone production.
 Testosterone can also be lost through conversion to estrogen in a process called aromatization.
 Aromatization is a natural process in metabolism, and some conversion of testosterone to estrogen is necessary for being alive.
 But after reaching adulthood (or earlier if metabolic issues are present, as was my case) the process tends to increase the aromatization of testosterone to estrogen because estrogen is a hormone vital to healing and repair, but aromatization is accelerated by stresses of nutrition, calorie and carbohydrate deprivation, fasting, excessive exercise, emotional stress, and environmental contamination by endocrine disrupting products.
 A man can continue to have high testosterone even with high conversion rates to estrogen, and in fact the body attempts to compensate for a high estrogen conversion by subsequently increasing testosterone production, if it can, but which in turn results in even more aromatization to estrogen.
 A demonstration of this phenomenon can be seen after a night of heavy drinking, as alcohol is estrogenic and lowers testosterone the body responds with a rebound of testosterone the next day and drinkers often wake feeling sexually aroused or with larger erections than usual.
 But this is a stress response, not a healthy one, and anyone who takes excessive alcohol for long will eventually find sexual ability depleted, especially if other worrying conditions underly the state of health.
 These factors cause similar problems in women but women do not need the levels of testosterone that men do, and women also have hormones such as progesterone which protect against excess estrogen.
 The most prominent promoter of aromatization is the type of fat in the diet.
 A diet (and thus a body) composed of largely good fats like butter or coconut oil is almost impervious to excess estrogens, even environmental contaminants (within reason) while a body composed of even a small amount of bad fats reacts strongly to such promoters of aromatization.
 When eaten these fats cause a profound reduction in cellular respiration which is required for excellent erections.
 Inhibited thyroid function also increases metabolites and enzymes which accelerate the conversion of testosterone to estrogen.
 If excess weight, lethargy, and other symptoms associated with hypothyroidism accompany erectile dysfunction it can be extremely therapeutic to take thyroid hormone (T3), since doing so can immediately raise thyroid function and thus carbon dioxide.
 Often, thyroid hormone can be enough to restore erection and libido, though efforts to heal the underlying condition of hypothyroidism must also be addressed if a real recovery is to be made, as discussed in my book in the chapter on curing hypothyroidism.
 Hormone replacement can sometimes work to some degree to restore erectile dysfunction, but is more risky than eating healthy and using particular nutrients to promote natural testosterone function as outlined in my book because once introduced into an already compromised body testosterone is much more likely to convert to estrogen anyway, because the depressed metabolic rate can’t prevent its aromatization, and so while taking testosterone can sometimes help it can also cause its own problems.
 Such interventions also negate the inspiration to make real and healthy changes which would otherwise restore health.
 Hormone supplementation would, however, be especially helpful if the diet is modified to support a high rate of respiration and thus prevent aromatization, replete with all the nutrients and factors required to raise the metabolic rate and inhibit aromatization.

 Many medications can lower testosterone and contribute to erectile dysfunction and even premature aging.
 Such medications as Finasteride, which is shown to come with a heightened risk of depression and metabolic disease, and mood stabilizers are likely to worsen or catalyze erectile difficulties because they alter the normal function of the endocrine system.
 A persistent theory of hair loss described as an excess of the active form of testosterone, dihydrotestosterone (DHT) causes many men to attempt lowering that hormone through medical intervention.
 But this hormone is also necessary for sexual performance and results in evisceration of male characteristics such as erection quality, or enlargement of the nipples and dormant breast tissue.
 The good news is that DHT is not the cause of hair loss, which I have found instead to be the interruption of the kynurenine pathway and formation of NAD by omega-3 fats as discussed in the chapter on curing hair loss in my book.
 Though DHT is vital for erections, erections are not the only important characteristic of male sexuality.
 Males have more and coarser hair, deeper voices, bigger frames.
 These characteristics are all governed by these hormones which create erections.
 There is no scenario where a man has only erectile dysfunction and not a deflation of other male characteristics.
 Perhaps there is excess weight gain or decreased muscle tone, or a reduction or absence of muscle mass.
 There could be hair loss, declining posture, smaller testicles.
 These too will reverse and improve once the diet and environment promote a healthy endocrine and hormonal state.